collagejs/core/README.md

 ## How It Works

 *CollageJS* defines a contract that must be fulfilled by an object.
-This contract is defined as the following TypeScript types (simplified):
+This contract is defined by the following TypeScript interface (simplified):

 ```typescript
 type UnmountFn = () => Promise<void>;